ryuga001/Resume_Matcher_Backend/README.md

 ## Key Concepts

 ### Authentication
-JWT tokens are issued on register/login and set as HTTP-only cookies (7-day expiry).
-The `@require_auth` decorator validates the `Authorization: Bearer <token>` header and injects `request.user_id`, `request.user_email`, and `request.user_role`.
-Admin-only views additionally call `@require_role("SUPER_ADMIN")`.
+JWT tokens are issued on register/login and set as HTTP-only cookies (`rm_access_token` 15-min, `rm_refresh_token` 7-day).
+The `@require_auth` decorator accepts the cookie or the `Authorization: Bearer <token>` header and injects `request.user_id`, `request.user_email`, `request.user_name`, and `request.user_role`.
+Admin-only views use `@require_role("SUPER_ADMIN")`.

+### Analysis Credits
+Each user has a `uses_left` counter (default set on registration). `POST /api/analysis` decrements it atomically — returns `429` when exhausted. `GET /api/auth/me` includes `usesLeft` so the frontend can gate the UI.

 ### Resume Processing
-Uploaded PDFs are stored in S3.
-Text is extracted with PyMuPDF, chunked, and embedded locally using `sentence-transformers` (`all-MiniLM-L6-v2`, 384-dim).
-Vectors are stored in PostgreSQL via pgvector.
+Uploaded PDFs are written to `uploads/resumes/` on disk.
+Text is extracted with PyMuPDF, skills are extracted with a local service, and the record is saved.
+Embedding indexing runs in a background thread (`threading.Thread`): text is chunked and embedded via `sentence-transformers` (`all-MiniLM-L6-v2`, 384-dim) into PostgreSQL via pgvector.
 The `indexStatus` field (`processing → ready | error`) is polled by the frontend.

 ### Course Content Generation
-1. Admin uploads a source PDF to S3 via a presigned URL
+1. Admin uploads a source PDF to S3 via a presigned PUT URL
-2. **Subtopic generation** — a `TaskRecord` is created, then a message is published to the `subtopics_generation` RabbitMQ queue. `subtopic_worker.py` picks it up, streams the PDF from S3, calls Gemini Flash, and writes a structured subtopic list to the DB.
+2. **Subtopic generation** — a `TaskRecord` is created, then a message is published to the `subtopics_generation` RabbitMQ queue. `subtopic_worker.py` streams the PDF from S3, calls Gemini, and writes a structured subtopic list to the DB.
 The frontend polls the task status endpoint every 2 s.
-3. **Per-subtopic content generation** — admin triggers generation per subtopic.
-A message is published to `content_generation`; `content_worker.py` calls `GeminiService.generate_subtopic_content()`, uploads the result JSON to S3, and embeds content chunks (768-dim via Gemini `text-embedding-004`) into PostgreSQL for RAG search.
+3. **Per-subtopic content generation** — a message is published to `content_generation`; `content_worker.py` calls `GeminiService.generate_subtopic_content()`, uploads the result JSON to S3, and embeds content chunks (768-dim via Gemini `text-embedding-004`) into PostgreSQL for RAG search.
 4. **Bulk generation** — `POST /content/generate` enqueues a single message to `bulk_content_generation`; `bulk_content_worker.py` runs subtopics sequentially, acting as a natural rate-limit throttle for the Gemini free tier.

 ### RabbitMQ Workers
-Workers use `pika` with heartbeat disabled (`heartbeat=0`) so that long-running Gemini API calls (30–120 s for PDF analysis) never cause RabbitMQ to close the connection mid-task.
+Workers use `pika` with `heartbeat=0` so long-running Gemini API calls (30–120 s for PDF analysis) never cause RabbitMQ to close the connection mid-task.
 Each worker auto-reconnects with exponential backoff (5 s → 60 s) on connection loss.

 ### RAG Chat
 `POST /api/courses/<id>/content/<order>/chat`: